 - What would it take you to turn your part-time passion into a full-time career?

 Using this framework, you’ll be able to create a standardized payment model to charge for your work.
-The exact combination of Add Ons you use to manage these transactions will be unique to the content you create and how you plan on delivering it to your users.
+The exact combination of Add Ons you use will be unique to the content you create and how you plan to deliver it.

-If you’re delivering physical copies of commissions, you’ll need a way to record shipping addresses as well as the names of customers on your checkout page.
-To ensure that you never miss out on potential sales, you’ll want to look into the Add PayPal Express to Checkout Add On to offer PayPal in addition to your primary gateway’s credit card option.
+For example, if want to deliver physical copies of commissions, you’ll need a checkout page that captures customer names and shipping addresses.
+When it comes to payments, you’ll want to be sure that you offer options that work for your members.
+Check out the Add PayPal Express to Checkout Add On to offer PayPal in addition to your primary gateway’s credit card option.

-Offering a variety of payment and delivery options will allow you to capture the most sales possible from members around the world.
+Offering a variety of payment and delivery options helps you capture the most sales possible from members around the world.
 Ultimately, with your own patron-supported membership site you can control every aspect of the experience.

 How to Generate Additional Support